kamilburda/gimp-export-layers/DEVELOPMENT.md

   exception messages),
 * in any string containing double quotes (to avoid inserting backslashes).

-Use backquotes in element names in comments.
+Use backquotes in element names in comments and docstrings.

 ### Naming